cezi/julianowe-eu/_works/pinbot.md

 description6:
   title: How do we make it work
   text1: "<p></p>"
   text2: "<p>In the ideation process, we focused on the structure of the site and content through brainstorming.
-While looking for a solution for your local business it’s important to have delivered easy solutions.
-We developed the idea of a free audit in preparation for further delineating the path of the process, developed FAQs for the subpages and cut down on the idea of effectively showing the offer in an understandable and accessible way.</br></br>In addition, we tackled the marketing side by developing initial ideas for customer loyalty.</br></br>The main aim was to come up with a clear structure for the website with easy and understandable language providing the offer for clients who didn’t have much experience with SEO before.
+While looking for a solution for your local business <b>it’s important to have delivered easy solutions</b>.
+We developed the idea of a <b>free Google My Business Profile audit</b> in preparation for further delineating the path of the process, developed FAQs for the subpages and cut down on the idea of effectively showing the offer in an understandable and accessible way.</br></br>In addition, we tackled the marketing side by developing initial ideas for customer loyalty.</br></br>The main aim was to come up with <b>a clear structure for the website with easy and understandable language providing the offer for clients who didn’t have much experience with SEO before.</b>
 </p>"

 gallery-description6-one: